megumiteam/simple-ga4-ranking/readme.txt

 Tags:  form, ranking, popular, google analytics
 Tested up to: 6.6
 Requires at least: 6.3
 Requires PHP: 8.1
 Stable tag: 0.0.11

-Ranking plugin using data from google analytics (GA4).
+Ranking plugin using data from Google Analytics (GA4).

 == Description ==

-Ranking plugin using data from google analytics.
+Ranking plugin using data from Google Analytics.
-The feature to work very lightweight, because it is not save ranking data in WordPress DB.
+The feature is very lightweight because it does not save ranking data in WordPress DB.

 = How to use =